amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 * * *

+## Let's Begin!

 ### Workshop Setup

 1\.
 Log into the AWS Management Console and select an [AWS region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 The region dropdown is in the upper right hand corner of the console to the left of the Support dropdown menu.
-For this workshop, choose either **Ohio** or **Oregon** or **Ireland**.
+For this workshop, choose either **EU (Ireland)** or **EU (Frankfurt)**.
 Workshop administrators will typically indicate which region you should use.

 2\.
 Create an [SSH key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) that will be used to login to launched EC2 instances.
 If you already have an SSH key pair and have the PEM file (or PPK in the case of Windows Putty users), you can skip to the next step.